tomharrison920/Mystery_Organism/README.txt

-This project was designed to practice using more advanced JavaScript techniques learned in Module 5 (JaaScript Syntax, Part II) in Codecademy's Full-Stack Engineer Career Path
+This project was designed to practice using more advanced JavaScript techniques learned in Module 5 (JavaScript Syntax, Part II) of Codecademy's Full-Stack Engineer Career Path